Velko/8-bit-CPU/README.md

 In addition to Ben's Z and C flags, there are Negative and oVerflow flags.
 Took an inspiration from [AVR Instruction Set Manual][avr-instructions], on how to implement various branching instructions.
 N and V flags are required for some.
+N bit is just a copy of 7-th bit of the result. oVerflow indicates that the sign bit "overflowed" as a result of addition/subtraction.
+In short it can be defined as:
+*If sign bits of both addition operands are equal, but sign bit of the result is different, the overflow occured.*

 C flag got an additional update to act as a Borrow bit in subtraction.
 It behaves same way as in Z80 / AVR / x86 processors.
 In subtraction the meaning of C is opposite from 6502 or Ben's version,